-- Developing an understanding of the specific needs of individual pupils, for which training is offered where appropriate, - Contributing to the pupils' learning as effectively as possible by: - Clarifying and explaining instructions - Ensuring the pupil can use equipment provided - Motivating and encouraging the pupils - o Assisting in areas of pupil weakness e.g. language, behaviour, reading, writing - Helping pupils to concentrate and complete tasks - Developing the pupil's capacity for independent working - Liaising with the subject teacher - Encourage acceptance and integration of pupils with SEND - Helping to promote the pupils' self-esteem

-- Responsibility for application process and record keeping in relation to applications to JCQ for exam access arrangements - To conduct diagnostic assessments according to individual need in order to meet JCQ requirements in support of applications for Exam Access Arrangements and completion of JCQ form 8 - Completion of JCQ form 8 school requirements ready for completion by the external assessor - To ensure supporting evidence is available to support any applications (school based and external if appropriate) - To submit formal applications using Access Arrangements Online with the Examination's Officer
+- Developing an understanding of the specific needs of individual pupils, for which training is offered where appropriate, - Contributing to the pupils' learning as effectively as possible by: - Clarifying and explaining instructions - Ensuring the pupil can use equipment provided - Motivating and encouraging the pupils - o Assisting in areas of pupil weakness e.g. language, behaviour, reading, writing - Helping pupils to concentrate and complete tasks - Developing the pupil's capacity for independent working - Liaising with the subject teacher - Encourage acceptance and integration of pupils with SEND - o Helping to promote the pupils' self-esteem - Responsibility for application process and record keeping in relation to applications to JCQ for exam access arrangements - To conduct diagnostic assessments according to individual need in order to meet JCQ requirements in support of applications for Exam Access Arrangements and completion of JCQ form 8 with support from the King's external assessor - To ensure supporting evidence is available to support any applications (school based and external if appropriate) - To submit formal applications using Access Arrangements Online with the King's Examination Officer

-The duties of governors are set out in Part 1 of the new Code of Practice.
 There is a named Governor from the King's High Governing Body who takes on responsibility for all pastoral matters including Special Educational Needs.